-The MAX6636 precision multichannel temperature sensor monitors its own temperature and the temperatures of up to six external diode-connected transistors.
+The MAX6693 precision multichannel temperature sensor monitors its own temperature and the temperatures of up to six external diode-connected transistors.
 All temperature channels have programmable alert thresholds.
 Channels 1, 4, 5, and 6 also have programmable overtemperature thresholds.
 When the measured temperature of a channel exceeds the respective threshold, a status bit is set in one of the status registers.
 Two open-drain outputs, OVERT and ALERT, assert corresponding to these bits in the status register.

-The 2-wire serial interface supports the standard system management bus (SMBus[TM]) protocols: write byte, read byte, send byte, and receive byte for reading the temperature data and programming the alarm thresholds.
+The 2-wire serial interface supports the standard system management bus (SMBusTM) protocols: write byte, read byte, send byte, and receive byte for reading the temperature data and programming the alarm thresholds.

-The MAX6636 is specified for a -40°C to +125°C operating temperature range and is available in a 20-pin TSSOP package.
+The MAX6693 is specified for an operating temperature range of -40°C to +125°C and is available in a 20-pin TSSOP package.